 Population and landscape development

 Already since the 1970s Lauchhammer witnessed a considerable shrinking of its population.
 The peak was in the 1960s with approx. 28.000 inhabitants.
 In 1990, the town still had almost 23.000 inhabitants whereas today the number shrank to less than 15.000.
-Today, Lauchhammer has a very dispersed townscape which is characterised by former mining areas within and around the urban area separating the different parts of the town from each other.
+Today, Lauchhammer has a much dispersed townscape which is characterised by former mining areas within and around the urban area separating the different parts of the town from each other.
 With a surface of 88 km², Lauchhammer has four urban and three rural districts, the (topological) centre is a green area.
-As nature, industrial and living areas are very close together Lauchhammer is promoting itself with the slogan “…surprisingly diverse”.

 Lauchhammer and energy production – a close relationship